 Presumptive Eligibility.
 When an application is submitted directly with a health plan, a child is presumptively eligible for benefits for up to 60 days while her application is being processed.
 Once approved for CHP, eligibility lasts for 12 months.

 Recertification Process.
 CHP beneficiaries must recertify annually.
-Recertification can be done by mail or by going in person to the managed care plan or community based facilitated enrollment site.
+Recertification can be done by mail or through the New York State of Health Marketplace.

 Children enrolled in CHP have the same rights as commercial managed care consumers.
 The procedures are found in both the Public Health Law and Insurance Law, for ease of use specific provisions are only cited to the Public Health Law below.
 They do not have Fair Hearing rights.